Risk levels and permit classifications

 - Risk Level 2

 This risk level is assigned to a permit that allows food processing steps such as receiving, storing, preparing, cold holding, and serving potentially hazardous foods.
 It does not include hot holding of food.
 It includes limited preparation steps, such as baking bread, frying donuts, and grilling or toasting sandwiches for immediate service.
-Examples of this type of operation include on-site baking, making smoothies with raw ingredients (fruit, eggs, etc.), opening ready to eat prepackaged foods for heating or service, cooking waffle cones or cake mixes.
+Examples of this type of operation include on-site baking with raw shell eggs as an ingredient, making smoothies with fresh fruit and/or fresh vegetables, opening ready to eat prepackaged foods for heating or service, cooking waffle cones or cake mixes.
 Grocery stores with pre-packaged raw meat, poultry, or seafood are also included.
 These operations receive one routine inspection and one educational visit each year with the exception of schools which receive two routine inspections.

 - Risk Level 3